Search Our Site

 What does your gift provide?

-Facilities and care
+Facilities and Care

-A one-of-a-kind place: Private donations help us run and maintain our 70-acre grounds, indoor housing facilities, fencing, and natural habitat enclosures (NHEs).
+A one-of-a-kind place: Private donations help us run and maintain our 100-acre grounds, indoor housing facilities, fencing, and natural habitat enclosures (NHEs).
 NHEs not only enrich the animals, but also provide researchers the opportunity to observe the same behaviors and social structures that would be observed in wild lemurs in Madagascar.

-World-class care: We rely on private donations to help cover the cost of food, medicine, care, and enrichment for our 240+ prosimian residents.
+World-class care: We rely on private donations to help cover the cost of food, medicine, care, and enrichment for our 220+ prosimian residents.
 The DLC’s staff veterinarians are widely recognized as global authorities on lemur veterinary medicine.

 Virtual ark: Duke and the Duke Lemur Center are using MorphoSource to build a “virtual ark” of the DLC’s animals, making them available to researchers worldwide in stunning 3-dimensional detail.
-“By scanning them in the microCT and creating these beautiful 3-D models, we can digitize the specimens and share them online.
-Instead of being locked in a museum drawer, they’re freely available.
+“By scanning them in the microCT and creating these beautiful 3D models, we can digitize the specimens and share them online.
+Instead of being locked in a museum drawer, they’re freely available.”

-Education and outreach
+Education and Outreach

 Student engagement: The DLC is a unique “living laboratory” where students can test their ideas in a controlled setting before taking on the uncertainties of the wild.
 Students exposed to lemurs as undergrads have gone on to make huge strides in the areas of conservation and research.
 Alex Dehgan, founder of Conservation X Labs, is just one of many examples.
 Listen to Alex’s story here.